University of New England College of Dental Medicine

 Letters of Evaluation Instructions

-3. One professional reference who can attest to the applicant’s character, conduct and professional ability, if applicable.
+- One (1) professional or academic reference who can attest to the applicant’s character, conduct and professional ability, if applicable

 TOEFL Requirement Instructions